BY PASTOR T. O. BANSO

 “Now Naaman, commander of the army of the king of Syria, was a great and honorable man in the eyes of his master, because by him the LORD had given victory to Syria.
 He was also a mighty man of valor, but a leper” (2 Kings 5:1-2 NKJV).

-1 Corinthians 10:11 says, “All these events happened to them as examples for us.
-They were written down to warn us, who live at the time when this age is drawing to a close” (NLT).
-We are to learn from Bible characters, and not to judge them.
+1 Corinthians 10:11 says, “Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come” (NKJV).
+We are to learn from Bible characters, and not judge them.
 We should draw lessons from their life stories and the events that happened to them.
 There are some lessons to learn from the little the Bible has told us about the life of Naaman.
 I have discussed ten lessons, which are not peculiar to Naaman – they cut across the entire Bible.

 The ten lessons

 1. God is sovereign.
 Ordinarily, one would have thought that God would not be concerned about the politics of Syria (Aram), but 2 Kings 5:1 says, through Naaman, God gave great victories to Syria.
 God had a mission to fulfill through Syria, hence the victories He gave her.
 Ultimately, everybody is a potential tool in the hand of God.
 God can use anyone to achieve His purpose.

 God is king over all nations and rules in the affairs of men.
 Daniel 5:21 says the Most High God rules in the kingdom of men, and appoints over it whomever He chooses.
 He lifts one up and brings down another.
 1 Samuel 2:8 says, “He raises the poor from the dust and lifts the beggar from the ash heap, to set them among princes and make them inherit the throne of glory” (NKJV).